Sinsabre/xwing/README.md

-(Yet Another) X-Wing Miniatures Squad Builder
+This is a modified version of (Yet Another) X-Wing Miniatures Squad Builder by Geordan It is only intended for use int the custom event "X-Wing: The Masquerade" hosted by Stockholm Wampas
 =============================================

 [![Build Status](https://travis-ci.org/geordanr/xwing.png)](https://travis-ci.org/geordanr/xwing)